dstotz/heartland-retail-pole-display/README.md

 The `ui` is a [React](https://reactjs.org/) app running on [NodeJS](https://nodejs.org/en/) boostrapped with [Create React App](https://github.com/facebook/create-react-app)

+## Deploying

+You can deploy this to Heroku as two separate apps.
+One for the server and one for the UI.
+The only thing that should need to be configured on Heroku after deploying is to set the Environment variable `REACT_APP_BASE_API_URL` to whatever the server app's address is, then restart the dynos.

 ## TODO

 - [ ] Finish writing documentation